-1. Remove the adhesive tape securing the sensor cable.
+1. Remove the adhesive tape or Clothing Clip securing the sensor cable.

 2. Place a finger on each side of the ring and rotate the sensor towards the index finger.
 The index finger will act as a wedge and will disengage the sensor from the ring.